CatPerry/react-graphql-apollo-app/README.md

 # The app

-React app using Typescript, GraphQL, and Apollo
+React app using Typescript, GraphQL, Apollo, and Docker.